 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on academic warning.
 Students in academic warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.

 Failure to achieve SAP standards for a second time at any time during the entire course of a student’s undergraduate enrollment will result in academic suspension from the college and a loss of financial aid eligibility.

 Right to Appeal Academic Suspension/Financial Aid Eligibility

-Students placed on academic suspension/financial aid ineligibility may appeal to the Enrollment Division for enrollment and financial aid eligibility reinstatement.
+Students placed on academic suspension/financial aid ineligibility may appeal to the enrollment appeals committee for enrollment and financial aid eligibility reinstatement.
 To be successfully considered, appeals should be based on extenuating circumstances with written verification included.
-The process to appeal begins with the SAP Appeal Process and Timeline.
+The process to appeal begins with the SAP appeal process and timeline.

 Academic/Financial Aid Suspension